 A percentage of each named executive officer's annual grant is earned based on the Company's performance over the three-year period (the "Performance-based Award") (based on objective metrics), and a percentage is earned based on the officer's continuing employment (subject to certain exceptions) over the three-year period (the "Time-based Award").
-For awards granted in 2016 and later, the Performance-based Award was 60% (expressed as a dollar amount at the target performance level) of the equity award and the Time-based Award was 40%.
+The Performance-based Award was 60% (expressed as a dollar amount at the target performance level) of the equity award and the Time-based Award was 40%.

-Of the Performance-based Awards granted in January 2020:
+Of the Performance-based Awards granted in January 2021:

-- 45% of the value (at the target level) is earned based on the Company's TSR over the threeyear performance period ("TSR-based Awards"); and - the other 55% of the value (at the target level) is earned based on the Company's Relative TSR over the three-year performance period ("Relative TSR-based Awards").
+- 45% of the value (at the target level) is earned based on the Company's TSR over the three-year performance period ("TSR-based Awards"); and - the other 55% of the value (at the target level) is earned based on the Company's Relative TSR over the three-year performance period ("Relative TSR-based Awards").